saylesss88/nix-book/src/nix/hardening_networking.md

 dig @8.8.8.8 example.com    # Should fail/time out for normal users
 ```

+- This test is actually what alerted me of an improper configuration in the
+  above firewall allowing me to fix it.
+Initially the second `dig` command gave
+  results letting me know that the restrictions weren't being applied correctly.

 Since we defined an `output` chain inside `table inet filter` with the line: